Aggregation

 Defining own group key object

 This example shows how to create your own group key.
-This key object is then used in the internal dictionary of the Aggregation.
+It will produce the same result as the previous example, but the main focus is here to demonstrate how grouping can be influence by defining your own key object.
+This key object is used in the internal dictionary of the Aggregation.
 Every time the aggregation encounters a new row, it will check if an object with the same key already exists in the internal dictionary - if yes, then the previous aggregated value is retrieved for this group.
 By overriding the Equals and GetHashCode methods we define our own matching condition.
 In this example, a new row matches with a previous row in the dictionary if the ID_A of both objects are equal.

 public class Source